TrevorFrench/blog/source/_posts/Robinhood-is-Losing-to-Webull.md

 ---
 title: Robinhood is Losing to Webull
 date: 2020-02-15 00:00:00
+categories:
+ - Finance
+ - Apps
+tags:
-tags: Investment
+ - Investment
+ - Robo-Advisors
+ - Robinhood
+ - Webull
+ - Referrals

 ---
 {% asset_img s4.png %}

-In the battle to create a better way to invest online, Robinhood is losing to Webull — Here’s why:
+In the battle to create a better way to invest online, Robinhood is losing to Webull — Here&#39;s why:

 **Data**
 Not only does Webull provide a much more comprehensive data service (complete with financials, charting, and technical indicators), Robinhood often provides incorrect or incomplete data, especially when it comes to dividends.

 This is huge for serious investors.
 When putting your money on the line you want to make sure you have all of the facts.
-Webull provides access to quarterly reports, a wide range of financial statistics, institutional holdings, ETF weighting’s, insider activity, industry statistics (and the list literally keeps going on).
+Webull provides access to quarterly reports, a wide range of financial statistics, institutional holdings, ETF weighting&#39;s, insider activity, industry statistics (and the list literally keeps going on).

 Not only is this service challenging online brokerages, it could potentially be a challenger to market data services such as Yahoo Finance, Morningstar, Seeking Alpha, and possibly even the mighty Bloomberg if it continues to expand its scope.

 **IRAs**
-Although many people choose to invest in regular brokerage accounts, most savvy investors leverage at least one tax advantaged account.
+Although many people choose to invest in regular brokerage accounts, most savvy investors leverage at least one tax-advantaged account.
 Webull currently allows you to create traditional IRAs, Roth IRAs, and Rollover IRAs while Robinhood supports none.

 Additionally, supporting IRAs allows the organization to attract long-term customers who will make regular contributions to their accounts rather than novice investors looking to make a quick buck.